 North Omaha Scandinavian Ethnic Institutions

 The Danes, Norwegians and Swedes in North Omaha created several ethnic institutions to serve their people and the larger community.
-The area was crowded with hospitals, schools and clubs all created by Scandinavians.
+The area was crowded with churches, hospitals, newspapers, social clubs, the cemetery, and holidays.
+Following are details on each.

 Perhaps the largest Scandinavian institution in North Omaha was the Immanuel Deaconess Institute, including a hospital, nursing school and much more, was founded by Swedish Lutherans in North Omaha.
 It was at North 34th and Larimore Streets from 1889 to 1976, then moved.